Advueu963/MORE-PLR/README.md

 __MORE_models__ contains all models proposed in the Paper and some more. \
 __mpp3Script.cmd__ is the SLURM Job processing script that was used to run the experiments.
 The 96 GB mentioned in the paper was automatically controlled through the HPC. \
 __data/__ contains all the files for the results.
-All results are saved to this file \
+All results are saved to this file (small remark: in the data JC stands for RPC)\
 __scikit-lr/__ contains the pairwise-reduction methods from "Pairwise learning for the partial label ranking problem" To install run "pip install --verbose --no-build-isolation --editable .; python setup.py build_ext --inplace" in the scikit-lr folder.